wildcraft958/VRSBench_dataloader/README.md

 **Production Guardrails**: Exception handling with detailed error context.
 Automatic image path resolution (absolute, relative, basename search).
 Graceful degradation when optional dependencies missing.
 Robust error handling for dataset parsing errors (ArrowInvalid, type inconsistencies) - automatically skips problematic samples and continues processing.

+**Resilient Streaming + Local Fallback**: A shared `_resilient_sample_generator` keeps HuggingFace streaming as the primary path but automatically switches to cached annotation zips whenever JSON parsing blows up or `datasets` is unavailable.
+Samples are normalized on-the-fly (e.g., mixed `ques_id` dtypes) and deduped so the pipeline keeps moving instead of crashing.

+**Incremental Checkpoints**: Long-running extractions now save JSON snapshots every `config.CHECKPOINT_EVERY_SAMPLES` (and on completion) into `config.CHECKPOINT_DIR`, and the parallel path exposes `checkpoint_dir`/`checkpoint_every` knobs.
+If a run is interrupted you can resume from the latest snapshot instead of starting from zero.

 ## Installation

 ```bash